myreceiptt/nota-mini-app/README.md

 This repository started from a public demo template intended for learning how to build Mini Apps for the Base app and Farcaster.
 It is provided for **educational and experimental purposes** within the boundaries defined in the `LICENSE` file.

-- There is **no official token, cryptocurrency, or investment product** associated with this repository, with NOTA Mini App, or with the examples shown here.
+- There is **no official token, cryptocurrency, or investment product** associated with this repository, with NOTA Mini App / MyReceipt Mini App, or with the examples shown here.
 - Any external token, app, or social account claiming to be “officially” tied to Coinbase, Base, or to this demo should be treated with caution and independently verified.
 - Never sign transactions or connect wallets to untrusted sites.